BhagyeshBB/Reddit-Tracker/README.md

 # Reddit-Tracker
-This is a tracker to log activity by Internal Houzeo Reddit posters
+This is a tracker to log activity by Internal Houzeo Reddit posters.
+Wait